Thursday, August 22, 2024

 2. Just culture vs always blaming the worker

-When a work culture is fair and just, it distinguishes between mistakes or errors, and deliberately negligent or destructive actions.
+When a work culture is fair and just, it distinguishes between mistakes or errors, and deliberately unreasonable acts.
 Creating a just culture is important as it can encourage safety improvement.
 Below is a non-exhaustive list of good practices and how they promote a just culture.

 Good practice: